-None can say exact number of kinds of gemstones.
-Creative lapidaries can make beautiful jewellery for almost any materials – but most videly used are some 30 kinds of gemstones.
+None can say the exact number of kinds of gemstones.
+Creative lapidaries can make beautiful jewelry for almost any materials – but the most widely used are some 30 kinds of gemstones.

-More than 100 other kinds of natural stones are gorgeous gemstones as well, but are used less frequently due to their extreme rarity or rare occurence of gemstone quality samples.
+More than 100 other kinds of natural stones are gorgeous gemstones as well but are used less frequently due to their extreme rarity or rare occurrence of gemstone quality samples.

 Main distinguishing qualities of gemstones are:

-While such gemstones as diamonds can have classic mines with state of the art equipment, very often the gemstones are mined by hard manual labour.
+While such gemstones as diamonds can have classic mines with state-of-the-art equipment, very often the gemstones are mined by hard manual labor.

-Even in their places of finding gemstones are very rare and one needs to sift tons of rock to find a gem.
+Even in their places of finding gemstones are scarce and one needs to sift tons of rock to find a gem.

-"Gem fever" can start by a lucky find of two – three beautiful stones.
-Often nothing more is found – but sometimes findings continue and then more an more people arrive in the search of luck.
+"Gem fever" can start with a lucky find of two – three beautiful stones.
+Often nothing more is found – but sometimes findings continue and then more and more people arrive in the search of luck.

-Sometimes the mine is exhausted in one or two years.
-But sometimes gems are mined for millenia and such mines become legendary – such as the lapis lazuli mines in Afghanistan (Sar i Sang) and Tajikistan (Ladzhuar-Dara) or Maya jadeite mines (El Ciprés in Guatemala).
+Sometimes the gemstone mine is exhausted in one or two years.
+But sometimes gems are mined for millennia and such mines become legendary – such as the lapis lazuli mines in Afghanistan (Sar i Sang) and Tajikistan (Ladzhuar-Dara) or Maya jadeite mines (El Ciprés in Guatemala).

-The process of gem mining is far from being graceful and romantic.
+The process of gem mining is far from graceful and romantic.
 In less developed countries gem mining communities too often are living in terrible shanty towns and are suffering from violent crime.
-Gemstone mines for most part are dangerous ratholes which can collapse over the heads of miners.
+Gemstone mines for the most part are dangerous ratholes that can collapse over the heads of miners.

-After their finding gems travel from one hands to others, miraculously becoming more and more expensive.
-Finally the miners earn just a tiny fraction of the final price of gemstone.
+After their finding gems travel from one hand to others, miraculously becoming more and more expensive.
+Finally, the miners earn just a tiny fraction of the final price of the gemstone.